< terug

 TIMELINE (tentative)

-The studio will unfold according to the following service-learning cycle:
+The studio will unfold according to the following service-learning cycles:

-As a first step, the students will get acquainted with the involved actors and identify their needs and wishes.
+As a first step, the students will familiarize themselves with the cases by visiting the project sites and getting acquainted with the involved actors and stakeholders and their needs & wishes.
 Moreover, they will collectively explore the course topics and conceptual framework and will be triggered to reflect on their own interests, skills, and expertise, in relation to this.
 Finally, we will also discuss methodological, practical, and ethical issues.

-In parallel, the students will be supported to gradually establish partnerships with the relevant stakeholders to define goals and develop potential answers together with them.
-Based on these, and in interaction with the partners and course tutor, they will also determine success criteria, develop action plans, and mobilise resources.
+In parallel, the students will be supported to gradually define goals and formulate potential answers, together with the case partners.
+Based on these, they will then also determine success criteria and develop action plans.

 After investigating and preparing, it is time for action.
-In this phase, the students will collaborate with each other and the other involved actors to realise their self-defined goals.
-The aim of this step is to demonstrate an understanding of the challenges at hand and test the proposed answers through action.
+In this phase, the students will realise their self-defined goals.
+The aim of this step is to demonstrate an understanding of the challenges at hand and test the proposed answers through ‘design/action’.

 As a next step, we will come back to the classroom and take the time to collectively engage in a critical reflection about (1) what happened on the terrain, (2) what this means in the light of the course topics and conceptual framework, and (3) what we can learn from this for the future.
 We will also evaluate the impact of our engagement on the other stakeholders as well as on ourselves.